Geobacter uraniireducens: Extracellular electron transport strategies

 The strategy of G. uraniireducens for extracellular electron transport (EET) is to facilitate iron (Fe(III)) oxide reduction via the production of a soluble electron shuttle.
 It has been found that riboflavin mediates EET to reduce extracellular electron acceptors.
 This is important because unlike in most Geobacter species, where conductive pili are critical for effective reduction of extracellular electron acceptors, the pili of G. uraniireducens are not conductive.

 Metabolic mechanisms

-G. uraniireducens is an iron-reducing bacteria that uses acetate as an electron donor and reduces uranium (U(VI)).
+Geobacter uraniireducens is an iron-reducing bacteria that uses acetate as an electron donor and reduces uranium (U(VI)).
 In addition to Fe(III), it is also able to use Mn(IV), anthraquinone-2,6-disulfonate, malate and fumarate as electron acceptors.
 As it uses Fe(III) oxide as the electron acceptor, it can oxidize acetate, lactate, pyruvate and ethanol as electron donors.

 Applications

 Bioremediation

-G. uraniireducens have been used in bioremediation studies in situ to decontaminate groundwater containing high levels of uranium from previous activities.
+Geobacter uraniireducens have been used in bioremediation studies in situ to decontaminate groundwater containing high levels of uranium from previous activities.
 This process can be enhanced by using acetate to stimulate increased populations.